ericshea00/interview-test/README.md

 - Given that the initial iteration is using local files, consider implementing a file handler that will grow with the application and work with cloud services in the future.
 - How should the application handle concurrency?
 What changes to the database model needs to happen?

+# Solution

+## Questions
+- Why are we even deleting the files or database records.
+In the current implementation we don't have any historic view of these messages.

+## Assignment
+1) Update application to allow for editing/updating messages (PUT).
+2) Restructure code to separate responsiblities for file handling, database interations, etc.
+3) Get a message by id rather than having to read though messages or deleting
+4) Delete message without reading the next message(s).

+## Outside scope:
+1) Permissioning around editing/reading messages.
+Maybe certain users should only read/edit certain messages.
+2) Testing for endpoints, resources, services, and db model.
+3) More elegant validation and error handling.
+4) Authentication
+5) Max content/file size handling.
+Many many files could take up disk space and cause issues.
+6) Documentation with examples of house to use the API
+7) Feature for basic locking on messages when updating to only allow 1 user editing at a time.
+8) Fields in database model to track additional data (author, locked, last_modified, timestamp).
+9) Fields in database model to track additional data (author, locked, last_modified, timestamp).

+## Concurrency
+- Methods of locking would assist with concurrency concerns.
+- Using version numbers or timestamps could be another approach.